canvg/canvg/README.md

 Introduction
 ============
 canvg is a SVG parser and renderer.
-It takes a URL to a SVG file or the text of an SVG file, parses it in !JavaScript, and renders the result on a [http://dev.w3.org/html5/2dcontext/ Canvas] element.
+It takes a URL to a SVG file or the text of an SVG file, parses it in JavaScript, and renders the result on a [Canvas](http://dev.w3.org/html5/2dcontext/) element.
 The rendering speed of the examples is about as fast as native SVG.

 What's implemented?
 ===================
-The end goal is everything from the [http://www.w3.org/TR/SVG/ SVG spec].
+The end goal is everything from the [SVG spec](http://www.w3.org/TR/SVG/).
 The majority of the rendering and animation is working.
 If you would like to see a feature implemented, don't hesitate to contact me or add it to the issues list.

 Potential uses
 ===============
-* Allows for inline embedding of SVG through !JavaScript (w/o having to request another file or break validation)
+* Allows for inline embedding of SVG through JavaScript (w/o having to request another file or break validation)
 * Allows for single SVG version across all browsers that support Canvas
 * Allows for mobile devices supporting Canvas but not SVG to render SVG
 * Allows for SVG -> Canvas -> png transition all on the client side (through [toDataUrl](http://www.w3.org/TR/html5/the-canvas-element.html#dom-canvas-todataurl))